migferna42/exam-printf/README.md

 * **Leo Martin** - [SimplySka](https://github.com/SimplySka)
 * **Matteo Le Floch** - [matteoolefloch](https://github.com/matteoolefloch)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/Night-squad/exam_printf/graphs/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details